AeroSteveO/ESP-Projects/wordclock/README.md

 TEFOURSEVEN   21 ..........
 11
 JSIXJOCLOCK   0 ...........
 10
 ```
+## File Layout
+The sensor source code files will need to be put in home assistant at the following path.
+This can be done using the Visual Studio Code addon for home assistant which provides a nice IDE to use.
+- /config/esphome/wordclock.h

 # To Do:
 - ~~add a color selection option through HASS to control clock face color~~